How to Make the Perfect Bacon Cheeseburger

-Grillmaster Randy cooks up the Ultimate Double Bacon Cheeseburger - Smashburger style on the griddle.
-The patties are made from fresh ground brisket, short rib, chuck, and dry-aged steak trimmings -making this burger incredibly flavorful and juicy.
-Everything comes together on a buttery Brioche bun with spicy mayo, thick cut bacon, caramelized onions & melty cheddar cheese - making this the perfect burger for when you want to indulge.
+Grillmaster Randy cooks up the Ultimate Double Bacon Cheeseburger — Smashburger-style — on the griddle.
+The patties are made from fresh ground brisket, short rib, chuck, and dry-aged steak trimming, resulting in an incredibly flavorful and juicy burger.
+Everything comes together on a buttery brioche bun with spicy mayo, thick-cut bacon, caramelized onions, and melty cheddar cheese, making this the perfect burger for when you want to indulge.

 |SERVES 2||PREP 45 mins||COOK 15 mins||READY IN 60 mins|

 - 1/3 lb. ground chuck

 - 1/3 lb. brisket meat

 - 1/2 lb. white cheddar (sliced)

 - 1/2 lb.
 Wisconsin extra sharp cheddar (sliced)